kernle32dll/ew/README.md

 ew - short for `(run things) e(very)w(here)` is a tool for grouping folders by tags, and executing tasks in all folders via these tags.

+**Note**: Currently it is not possible to add or remove folders to tags via the cli.
+See paragraph "Config" below, to see how to do this manually.

 ## How to use

 COMMAND                           | DESCRIPTION